agoesset/agoesset/README.md

 I am a full stack developer with a focus on front end technologies, proficient in HTML, CSS, and JavaScript.
 I also have experience in back end technologies such as Node.js and Java.
 I am constantly seeking to improve my skills and take on new challenges.

-* 🌍  I'm based in Bogor, Indonesia
+* 🌍  I'm based in Indramayu, Jawa Barat - Indonesia
 * 🖥️  See my portfolio at [aguss.id](https://aguss.id)
 * ✉️  You can contact me at [agus@idn.ac.id](mailto:agus@idn.ac.id)